anilk-anusha/triviaCardjQuery/README.md

 ## Setup

-Setup locally as part of a coding excercise
+Setup locally as part of a coding exercise

 ## Status